Essential Steps to Survive a Nuclear Event

 Creating a Hazard Kit

 A hazard kit will provide aid and protection against multiple hazards.
 Some items overlap and can be useful for different types of hazards.
-Store your hazards kit in the room designated for shelter-in-place.
+Store your hazard kit in the room designated for shelter-in-place.

 • Mira Safety CM-6M gas mask and filters